 Association of Black Seminarians (AOBS)

 The Association of Black Seminarians (AOBS) at New Brunswick Theological Seminary is an ecumenical and interdenominational student body that is comprised of seminarians from the African Diaspora.
-The primary goal is to address the present concerns of students to faculty and administration; provide a mutual ministerial empowerment support network to each other during the matriculation stage; collaborate with other seminaries and seminarians on various issues of race and ethnicity; and design and present both relevant and engaging programs and events that will improve the quality of life for black seminarians, theologically, culturally, academically, spiritually, politically, and socially in and outside of the seminary community; and present contemporary issues impacting humanity and the world.
+The primary goal is to: provide a ministerial empowerment support network to each other during the matriculation stage; collaborate with other seminaries and seminarians on various issues of race and ethnicity; design and present both relevant and engaging programs and events that will improve the quality of life for black seminarians, theologically, culturally, academically, spiritually, politically, and socially in- and outside of the seminary community; and present contemporary issues impacting humanity and the world.
 AOBS advocates around concerns of students of African descent.

 Contact Joan Marshall, Dean of Students at email@example.com or call 732-247-5241